vk-cs/docs-public/docs/en/main/base/s3/manage-s3/s3-lifecycle/s3-lifecycle.md

 Object life cycles can be configured only for each individual bucket.
 You cannot configure lifecycles for a bucket group, catalog, or project.

-Lifecycle rules in the VK CS panel are managed on the "Lifecycle" tab of the selected bucket.
+Lifecycle rules in the VK Cloud panel are managed on the "Lifecycle" tab of the selected bucket.

 ## Create a rule

-When creating a rule in the VK CS panel interface, fill in the fields and confirm the creation:
+When creating a rule in the VK Cloud panel interface, fill in the fields and confirm the creation:

 ![](./assets/1598059111681-1598059111681.png)